 - Passwords between 8-12 characters, including a combination of letters, numbers, and special characters

 - Use a different password for each device and application

 - Only share passwords via a password manager, which will allow access to files through an autogenerated password instead without revealing the original password.

 3. Restrict Permissions and Data Access

-Make sure each employee only has authorization to access the data, applications and files that are needed to perform his or her job.
+Make sure each employee only has the authorization to access the data, applications, and files that are needed to perform his or her job.
 Restrict access to sensitive data to only authorized users.
 Doing this reduces the damage caused by a bad actor’s infiltration of a personal device.

 4. Routine Back-Ups